 The induction goes through the health and safety rules, first aid arrangements and site requirements.

 With many jobs, one induction is sufficient, as you are always based in the same place.
 But this is not the case in construction work.

-No two sites are exactly the same.
+No two sites are the same.

 Each construction project can have different teams, arrangements, types of work, environment, hazards, activities and layout.